rohilshah95/BotsUp/AcceptanceTesting.md

 \* The Github link needs to be the raw direct link to the repo's zip file (typically, codeload.github.com/...)

-Post-condition: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.
+**Post-conditions**: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.

-#### Test Case 5
+### Test Case 5

-Title: Perform code analysis on a code snippet.
+**Title**: Perform code analysis on a code snippet.

-Description: This test is to verify if the bot performs static code analysis on a code snippet and displays issues.
+**Description**: This test is to verify if the bot performs static code analysis on a code snippet and displays issues.

-Pre-condition: User has access to slack, logs into slack and accesses the chat bot window.
+**Pre-conditions**: User has access to Slack, logs into Slack and accesses the chat bot window.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------